Tender and juicy fall off the bone Smoked Turkey Wings are perfect for serving for the holidays, game day, or any day!

 Ingredients Needed for Smoked Turkey Wings

 Wings: For this recipe, I used 4 lbs of turkey wings.
-These can be found at your local grocery store, butcher shop, or local meat market.
+These can be found at your local grocery store, local butcher, or local meat market.
+If you can’t find turkey wings or are looking to make something thicker, you can also make this recipe with turkey legs.

 Prep the wings.
 Remove turkey wings from the packaging and pat dry with paper towels.
 Separate the wings by cutting the joint between the drum and the flat.